 Pleio GoodStart hires customer service agents called GoodStart Mentors that help people with their medication routines.

 In other words, as a Pleio Goodstart agent, you will be calling people and reminding them to take their medication and/or providing information about their prescriptions.

 This company pays from $8-$16/hour depending on how many individuals you call and how many calls you actually complete.

 GoodStart sign-ups also earn you extra money.
-You are hired as an IC and the work is temporary (about 12 weeks) with some chance at obtaining a permanent position.
+You are hired as an independent contractor and the work is temporary (about 12 weeks) with some chance of obtaining a permanent position.

 If you’re handy with computers and other IT items and/or have IT support experience, this company may be for you.

-teleNetwork offers full-time work-at-home IT technical support jobs that pay $10/hour; there are opportunities to earn $1 raises as you gain seniority.
+OneSupport offers full-time work-at-home IT technical support jobs that pay $12 per hour base pay; there are opportunities to earn $1 raises as you gain seniority.